 BROKER RISK MANAGEMENT

-WEEKLY PRACTICE TIP: DO NOT FORWARD TO CLIENTS.
-This Weekly Practice Tip is for the exclusive use of clients of Broker Risk Management and their agents.
+This Weekly Practice Tip is an attorney-client privileged document for the exclusive use of clients of Broker Risk Management and their agents.
 It may not be reproduced or distributed without the express written consent of Broker Risk Management.
 The advice and recommendations contained herein are not necessarily indicative of standards of care in the industry, but rather are intended to suggest good risk management practices.